-- If using sugar to create juicy strawberries, add them to a bowl with 1 tablespoon sugar.
+- If using date sugar to create juicy strawberries, add them to a bowl with 1 tablespoon of the date sugar.
 Set them aside in the refrigerators for about 10 minutes for them to become juicy.

 - To quick-soak the cashews, pour boiling water over them and let them sit for 10 minutes.
 Then, add to a blender with 3/4 cup non-dairy milk, vanilla, and maple syrup and blend until smooth.
 Remove to a container and refrigerate covered until ready to use.

 - Preheat oven to 400 degrees.
 Spray a 8 x 8″ baking pan sprayed with cooking spray or line with parchment paper.

 - Mix the ground flaxseeds and water in a small bowl and let sit for a few minutes while you prepare the dry ingredients.

 - In a large bowl, blend the dry ingredients: unbleached flour, almond flour, cornmeal, date sugar, baking powder, and salt.

 - In another bowl, combine the non-dairy milk, applesauce, lemon juice, maple syrup, and the flax mixture.